Willingham, Cambridgeshire

 Willingham is a village in Cambridgeshire, England.
 It is located in the South Cambridgeshire district and sits just outside the border of the Fens, just south of the River Great Ouse.

 Located approximately 12 miles (19 km) northwest of Cambridge, on the B1050 road, Willingham Parish occupies 4641 acre, and had a population in 2007 of 3,900 people, increasing to 4,015 at the Census 2011.
-Although the highest point in the village is only approximately 23 ft above sea level, Willingham is not generally considered to be at risk from flooding.
+The highest point in the village is only approximately 23 ft above sea level and Willingham has become increasingly at risk from flooding.